|Publisher: Classical Writing

 For each book there is a "core book" that is essential.
 There are also optional Student Workbooks and Instructor's Guides for each book, but I highly recommend that you purchase them.
 (Note: Older students should use the Student Workbook for Older Beginners as they work through Aesop and the next book, Homer.)

 Classical Writing - Aesop , uses short narrative pieces as the base of each lesson.
 The first day begins with reading and discussion of the piece itself.
 The authors recommend Aesop's fables as a starting point, so they include six of them in the back of the book.
 (Note that narrative pieces are included within the lessons in Student Workbooks and Instructor's Guides.)
-Lyceum Academy Press, publisher of Classical Writing, also sells a separate book, Traditional Tales: Models for Classical Writing that includes these six plus other Aesop's fables in addition to fairy tales, legends, and Bible stories.
+There is also a separate book, Traditional Tales: Models for Classical Writing, that includes the six selected fables plus other Aesop's fables in addition to fairy tales, legends, and Bible stories.
 These are all writings that are in the public domain.
 For those who do not want to purchase Traditional Tales, the authors generously point you to web sites where you can find such writings for free.
 Again, Traditional Tales or other sources are not required for the narratives to teach the courses, but it provides additional models.

 Instructor's Guides for each of the books make it easy for parents to teach the courses.
 They lay out step-by-step daily lesson plans.
 Suggested answers are included wherever appropriate.
 Instructor's Guides include the narrative models so that parents can do their own markups.
 No completed, marked up models are provided, so you really need to do this.
 Space for notes follows each narrative.
 General background information on the narratives and their authors is in an appendix.
 In addition, there is a set of grammar flashcards at the end of the book that you should cut out and laminate.
 These are used for each lesson.